Alice Nine: 2015–2019: Name change and returning to their roots

 On March 1, 2015, the group announced that they will now be known as A9.
 They also announced the EP Ginga no wo to, which they hoped to finance through a crowdfunding program.
 The EP was released in August 2015.
 Most of the crowdfunding went to the production of the EP's title track, "Spiegel".
 Following Ginga no wo to, the band released another EP entitled Light and Darkness.
-Those that preordered the EP received the track "ANIMUS," ahead of its release.
-On August 28, the band held a tour by the name of XII ANNIVERSARY 2004-2005 ONLY LIVE “NO NAME”, in which they performed songs from their early era.
+Those that preordered the EP received the track "ANIMUS", ahead of its release.
+On August 28, the band held a tour by the name of XII ANNIVERSARY 2004-2005 ONLY LIVE "NO NAME", in which they performed songs from their early era.
 Their single "MEMENTO" was released on February 28, 2017, and their new album Ideal was released on April 12, 2017, with the title track "Adam."

-2019–present: comeback under the name Alice Nine
+2019–2023: comeback under the name Alice Nine and indefinite hiatus

 In August 2019, they announced their comeback under the name Alice Nine (アリス九號).
 On April 29, 2020, they released the ninth full album "Fuyajou Eden".